sunfounder/pico-2w-kit/docs/source/pyproject/py_led_bar.rst

 1. Importing Modules:

-   * ``import machine``: Provides access to the Raspberry Pi Pico 2w's hardware functionalities.
+   * ``import machine``: Provides access to the Raspberry Pi Pico 2 W's hardware functionalities.
    * ``import utime``: Allows us to use time-related functions like delays.

 2. Defining Pins and Initializing LEDs: